leonoratech/questedu/.github/instructions/questedu.instructions.md

 - Use TypeScript for all code; prefer interfaces over types.
 - Avoid enums; use maps instead.
 - Use functional components with TypeScript interfaces.

-## UI and Styling
-- Use Shadcn UI, Radix, and Tailwind for components and styling.
-- Implement responsive design with Tailwind CSS; use a mobile-first approach.

-## Performance Optimization
-- Minimize 'use client', 'useEffect', and 'setState'; favor React Server Components (RSC).
-- Wrap client components in Suspense with fallback.
-- Use dynamic loading for non-critical components.
-- Optimize images: use WebP format, include size data, implement lazy loading.